YahooArchive/ctv-ttml/README.md

 If the CC module detects that it is being used in the Yahoo Connected TV Simulator it will force the use of the software parser/renderer to allow you to see if your implementation is working correctly.

-If you want to force the use of the software parser/renderer, regardless of hardware support, you can used the following code.
+If you want to force the use of the software parser/renderer, regardless of hardware support, you can use the following
+code:

 	// explicit forced software renderer

 	new KONtx.media.Captions({
 		renderer: "yahoo"